 While ‘happy’ pizza parlours appear to sit in a grey area, visitors tend to be able to enjoy their high in peace, because the police aren’t typically going to come knocking at these establishments.

 And how much for a slice of the action?
-Prices vary from place to place – as well as the quality of the cannabis, which is often grown in the open in the provinces – but usually sit between the $7 (£5.60) and $10 (£8) mark for one large pizza.
+Prices vary from place to place – as well as the quality of the cannabis, which is often grown in the open in Cambodia’s provinces – but usually sit between the $7 and $10 USD mark for one large pizza.

 With the strength varying, it’s difficult to say how much to eat.
-However, chance meetings with those who have scoffed a full one and lost the ability to function would suggest sharing with a couple of pals should suffice.
-Remember, you can always get more.
+However, chance meetings with those who have scoffed a full one and lost the ability to function would suggest sharing your pizza with a couple of pals should suffice.
+It can sneak up on you.